 YISS offers an academic course of study based on the U.S. educational model.
 At the high school level, YISS has an enriched college preparatory curriculum offering a range of Advanced Placement (AP) courses.

 YISS faculty are hired after completing a rigorous interview and evaluation process.
 Each applicant is interviewed by the principal to whom the teacher is responsible and the headmaster.
-Eighty-six percent of YISS faculty are from North America.
-All teachers possess the minimum of a bachelor’s degree, over 50% hold master’s degrees, and they average 10 years of teaching experience.
+Eighty-seven percent of YISS faculty are from North America.
+All teachers possess the minimum of a bachelor’s degree, 62% hold master’s degrees or higher, and they average 11 years of teaching experience.
 Teachers at YISS are certified in their content area and receive two weeks of special training to help prepare them for teaching in an international context.

 Yes.
 YISS a part of the Network of International Christian Schools.
 While YISS recruits Christian educators, our student body is comprised of students from many varying faith backgrounds and more than 50 countries.